david-a-redick/dirt/README.md

 search NAME - will search for any hits on the given NAME in both package files and group directories.

+install PACKAGE_NAME - will run through the entire life cycle of package except for any remove or purge steps.

-install PACKAGE_NAME - will fetch, build and install the given package.
+configure PACKAGE - will only run the configure stage for the given package.
 ```

 And to get the real deal: